jackshiels/bananai/README.md

 # Findings and conclusion
 ## Reflections and future work
 Several key findings were drawn from this small study into AI:
-* Achieving a 90% level of validation and test accuracy was possible with as little as 200 images in a two category model.
+* Achieving a 90% level of validation and test accuracy was possible with as little as 200 images in a two category transfer learning model.
 However, 1,200 images were insufficient for a three category model with >90% accuracy.
 * This two category model was deployable on an Arduino device despite RAM limitations.
 * Accurate three category models appear challenging to achieve with a deep learning approach, most likely due to the subtle differences between banana ripeness stages.
 Other approaches, such as ANNs, seem more effective at discrete ripeness categorisation (Mazen & Nashat, 2018).
 * Increasing images tended to increase accuracy, but with diminishing returns.
 Time constraints meant that it was not possible to gather more than the ~ 1,200 obtained during this study, and a more accurate three category model would take a lot longer to develop.